sarphiv/sprinkle/README.md

     0. `sprinkle help` _(view other commands)_

 Sprinkle will attempt to automatically detect and setup your packages.
+The packages may take some time to install, so please be patient.
+It will only need to be done once.
 If this fails, check the FAQ below for how to create an environment file.

 # 📖 Frequently asked questions